-As a result of the cyber attack affecting all HSE services, the National Recruitment Service has limited restored access to recruitment systems.
-We are now in a position to return to normal advertising of recruitment campaigns.
-Please pay close attention to closing dates as they are now advertised.
-Arrangements are in place to continue the recruitment processes.
+As a result of the cyber-attack affecting all HSE services, the National Recruitment Service has reduced access to some recruitment systems, this may impact response times.
+We have returned to normal advertising of recruitment campaigns.
+Please pay close attention to closing dates as they are now advertised and the means of application.

 The HSE is the largest employer in the state, with over 100,000 employees.
 More than 67,000 are direct employees, the remainder are employed by agencies funded by the HSE.
 The HSE aims to be an Employer of Choice, and offers a wide range of challenging career opportunities that enable our staff to make an important contribution to the health services, to public service and to the lives of everyone living in Ireland.

 Use our job search to search for posts in Nursing, your particular Health and Social Care Profession and more.
 If you don't see a post that you are interested in applying for, please email firstname.lastname@example.org with your name, your profession(s) of interest and personal email address.
 Please do not forward CVs.

 The Talent Pool team will record your details and may send you an email alert when HBS Recruit next run a recruitment campaign that may be of interest to you.

 All positions in the HSE are advertised on this website.
 To find out more about getting a job with the HSE please click on the links below.

 It is the policy of the HSE to form panels from which future vacancies will be filled.